-- 1. Calculator: You will need a graphing calculator.
-The TI-83/84 Plus is the recommended calculator for this course.
-This is the one your instructor will be using and your instructor may not be able to provide assistance with other models.
+- 1. Calculator: The TI-83/84 Plus is the recommended calculator for this course.
+Your instructor reserves the right to ask you to solve problems in class, during quizzes and during exams without the use of a calculator.
 All other electronic devices, including computers, PDAs and cell phones, must be turned off for all class lecture sessions. - 2.
 Purpose of Lecture: Lectures are an opportunity for students to ask questions and seek clarification on material.
 This implies student preparation has been accomplished prior to class.
 Lecture is also the opportunity for the instructor to coordinate coverage of the material and present material that is historically or potentially difficult.
 It does not negate student preparation or study. - 3.
 Attendance Policy: Attendance is strongly encouraged.
 If you miss a class, or are late, you are still responsible for class notes and assignments.
 Moreover, you will be assigned a 0 score should a quiz take place during that missed lecture. - 4.
 Make-up Policy: Each exam should be taken at the designated time.
 An exam may be taken prior to or after the scheduled date, by agreement with the instructor, provided that the student provides a request with a documented valid excuse well in advance of the scheduled date.
 If an absence is unexcused, no make-up will be provided, either for exams or for quizzes. - 5.
 Academic Integrity: Students are expected to perform all assigned work themselves.
 Any form of cheating or plagiarism will be handled in accordance with the Academic Integrity Procedures.
 Violations of the University Academic Integrity Policy may result in an F course grade. - 6.
 Testing: Use of head phones, cell phones and hats during exams is prohibited.